merginit/merginit.com/src/lib/blog/posts/11062025-free-web-hosting.md

 **Best For**: Developers looking for a serverless platform to deploy applications with minimal management overhead.

-## Sevalla
+### Sevalla

 **Overview**: Sevalla offers free static site hosting deployed to Cloudflare's edge network, with support for automatic deployments from Git repositories like GitHub, GitLab, or BitBucket.
-It’s ideal for personal blogs, portfolios, or small business websites, leveraging Cloudflare’s global CDN for fast and secure delivery.
+It's ideal for personal blogs, portfolios, or small business websites, leveraging Cloudflare's global CDN for fast and secure delivery.

 | <span style="color: green;">✅ Pros</span>                                                                                                                                                                 | <span style="color: red;">❌ Cons</span>                                                                                                               |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |